conan-io/docs/reference/config_files/settings.rst

 -----------------

-``baremetal`` operating system is a convention meaning that the binaries run directly on the hardware, without a operating system or equivalent layer.
+``baremetal`` operating system is a convention meaning that the binaries run directly on the hardware, without an operating system or equivalent layer.
 This is to differentiate to the ``None`` value, which is associated to the "this value is not defined" semantics.
 The ``baremetal`` is a common name convention for embedded microprocessors and microcontrollers code.
 It is expected that users might customize the space inside the ``baremetal`` setting with further subsettings to specify their specific hardware platforms, boards, families, etc.